Happy Monday Moms!

 Of course, there are some differences:

-- Millennial moms are significantly more likely than Boomer moms (22% v.
-11%) and Gen X moms (22% v.
-15%) to view parenthood as a real burden.
+- Millennial moms are significantly more likely than Boomer moms (22% vs. 11%) and Gen X moms (22% vs. 15%) to view parenthood as a real burden.

-- 34% of Millennial moms say that if they had to stay home with their kids day after day they would lose their minds, while only 21% of Gen X and 18% of Boomer moms feel this way.
+- Thirty-four percent of Millennial moms say that if they had to stay home with their kids day after day, they would lose their minds, while only 21% of Gen X and 18% of Boomer moms feel this way.

-Many of these stats aren’t looking too good for the Millennial mom.
-However, another recent study released by Working Mother Research Institute shows that Millennial parents are much happier with their work/life choices that generations past.
+Many of these stats aren’t looking too good for the Millennial mom; however, another recent study released by Working Mother Research Institute shows that Millennial parents are much happier with their work-life choices than generations past.
 Check out this infographic: